Constitutional challenges to the New Deal: West Coast Hotel v. Parrish

 President Roosevelt announced his Judicial Procedures Reform Bill on February 5, 1937, the day of the first conference vote after Stone's February 1, 1937, return to the bench.
 Roosevelt later made his justifications for the bill to the public on March 9, 1937, during his 9th Fireside Chat.
 The Court's opinion in Parrish was not published until March 29, 1937, after Roosevelt's radio address.

-Chief Justice Hughes wrote in his autobiographical notes that Roosevelt's court reform proposal "had not the slightest effect on our [the court's] decision", but due to the delayed announcement of its decision, the Court was characterized as retreating under fire.
+In short, the Parrish case upheld the minimum wage law for women in Washington state.
+Chief Justice Hughes wrote in his autobiographical notes that Roosevelt's court reform proposal "had not the slightest effect on our [the Court's] decision"; due to the delayed announcement of its decision, the Court was characterized as retreating under fire.
 Roosevelt also believed that because of the overwhelming support that had been shown for the New Deal in his re-election, Hughes was able to persuade Roberts to no longer base his votes on his own political beliefs and side with him during future votes on New Deal-related policies.

-In one of his notes from 1936, Hughes wrote that Roosevelt's re-election forced the court to depart from "its fortress in public opinion" and severely weakened its capability to base its rulings on personal or political beliefs.
+In one of his notes from 1936, Hughes wrote that Roosevelt's re-election forced the Court to depart from "its fortress in public opinion" and severely weakened its capability to base its rulings on personal or political beliefs.
 Shortly after leaving the Court, Roberts reportedly burned all of his legal and judicial papers.
 As a result, there is no significant collection of Roberts' manuscript papers, as there is for most other modern Justices.
-Roberts did prepare a short memorandum discussing his alleged change of stance around the time of the court-packing effort, which he left in the hands of Justice Felix Frankfurter.
+Roberts did prepare a short memorandum discussing his alleged change of stance around the time of the Court-packing effort, which he left in the hands of Justice Felix Frankfurter.

-In short, the Parrish case upheld the minimum wage law for women in Washington state.

 New Justices after 1937 Parrish case

 Three New Deal justices that favored Roosevelts policies were Hugo Black, William O. Douglas, and Felix Frankfurter.
 Each of these men served on the Supreme Court for over 20 years; they formed a new majority upholding economic regulation of the New Deal and similar policies.

-Willis Van Devanter of the Four Horsemen of Reaction announced his retirement in 1937 after 26 as a Justice.
-His seat was filled by Hugo Black.
+Willis Van Devanter of the Four Horsemen of Reaction announced his retirement in 1937 after 26 years as a Justice.
+His seat was filled by Black.
 Starting 1937, a slew of Supreme Court cases affirmed the constitutionally of the New Deal laws: